melodymassis/Project2/README.md

 	3) Create an x and y axis on which to display the image of each vehicle, X showing mile range and Y showing price range
-	4) Each image of the vehicle clicks through  => user is taken to official site external links to learn full details/where to buy/etc.
+	4) Each image of the vehicle clicks through  => user is taken to official sites to learn full details/where to buy/etc.
 		Note: we can also scrape interactive assets from here if we have time:

 		BWW i3